 Lars Elenius receives the scholarship based on his versatile work in the interface between art, journalism and science, which has been ongoing since the 1980s, with a focus on academic work in the past twenty-five years.
-Lars Elenius has combined a pedagogical and didactic work with the research.
+Lars Elenius has combined a pedagogical and didactic work in the research.

 For the printed academic production there are three areas as a red thread.
 One is education history and history didactics, an area in which Lars Elenius is a professor at Umeå University and at Luleå University of Technology.
 He has developed models for how education for minorities can be regarded as national metasystems and has made international comparisons in the area.

 The third is the history of northern Europe and the periphery.
-An overall work in this area is the project and the network "History Book and Encyclopedia of the Barent Region", which began in 2002 and ended in 2016.
+An overall work in this area is the project and the network "History Book and Encyclopedia of the Barents Region", which began in 2002 and ended in 2016.